 Why you should employ lean manufacturing for your brewery

 Lean manufacturing improves both brewhouse performance and brewery inventory management.
-Employing lean production can prevent the underutilisation of equipment and minimise incidences of dated stock and beer waste.
+Employing lean production via cloud brewery software prevents underutilising equipment and minimises stock expiry and beer waste.

 Total quality management requires brewers to firstly define the problem by conducting a root cause analysis to identify problem areas.
 What are the solutions and counter measures needed to resolve production issues?
 Involve employees to brainstorm and generate ideas.

 Test ideas and check results before implementing.
 If necessary, redesign the brewing production layout to improve workflow, storing necessary tools and supplies on-hand and in easy to access areas to avoid time wasted searching for labels or ingredients.
 Standardise operating procedures, making sure all staff are adequately trained and familiar with the procedures.

 Imaging-based machine vision technology can be beneficial in lean brewing.
 Using vision sensors, the technology is capable of checking fill levels when bottling.
 When labelling and packing, the system can analyse and check the placement and orientation of beer labels.

 Keeping control of inventory is also important to lean manufacturing and this is where brewery inventory management has a lot to contend with.
 We generally know the three basic classifications of inventory are raw materials, in-progress inventory and finished goods.

 In brewing, raw ingredients need to be kept in top quality condition and be on-hand when required.
 As the brew progresses through each production stage, it remains part of your in-progress inventory and then once bottled, becomes your finished goods.